U.S. State Abbreviations Quiz – All 50 Two-Letter Postal Codes

 Other Abbreviations That Catch People Off Guard

-Beyond the M and N groups, a few individual abbreviations don't follow the obvious pattern:
+Beyond the letter-group clusters, a few individual abbreviations don't follow the obvious pattern:

-• KS — Kansas (not KA, because KY was taken by Kentucky)
+• KS — Kansas (not KA, because KY was already assigned to Kentucky)

 • KY — Kentucky (K + Y from KentuckY)